microsoft/Trieste/samples/infix/README.md

 change) and the only action the program can take is to print a result to the console.

+**Note to reader:**
+The source tree associated with this tutorial contains implementations of advanced concepts that extend the Infix language beyond what is presented here.
+We annotate all such extensions with notes like "tuples only" for the tuples features, or equivalent for other features.
+The code is written such that, if you ignore those parts, they will have no effect.
+See the [beyond infix](./beyond-infix.md) tutorial to learn more about that.

 The language is defined by the following grammar (we assume standard syntax for $string$, $number$ and $variable$):